TIBCOSoftware/snappydata/docs/configuring_cluster/configure_launch_cluster.md

 Configuration files for locator, lead, and server should be created in the **conf** folder located in the TIBCO ComputeDB home directory with names **locators**, **leads**, and **servers**.

 To do so, you can copy the existing template files **servers.template**, **locators.template**, **leads.template**, and rename them to **servers**, **locators**, **leads**.
 These files should contain the hostnames of the nodes (one per line) where you intend to start the member.
 You can modify the properties to configure individual members.
+For more details refer to [Cluster Components Configuration](configuring_cluster.md) section.

 #### Configuring Core Lead properties
 The following core properties must be set in the **conf/leads** file: